bschwind/opencascade-rs/README.md

 ### Higher Level

-The [higher level examples](./crates/opencascade/examples) use more ergonomic Rust APIs, though the exact API is still in flux and subject ot change.
+The [higher level examples](./crates/opencascade/examples) use more ergonomic Rust APIs, though the exact API is still in flux and subject to change.

 ## Viewer Application